Greipio/node/README.md

 ## Usage

-Here's how you use the API Methods:
+Here's how you can use the Greip package in your Node.js project:

 ### 1. IP Lookup Method

+Use this method to retrieve the information of a given IP address.

 ```javascript
 const { Greip } = require("greip-node");